Whyalla: Sport

 The Whyalla Football League is an Australian rules football competition supporting half-a-dozen clubs.
 In 1998, Bennett Oval hosted a National Rugby League match between the Adelaide Rams and Illawarra Steelers.
 The Steelers won 39–4.

 But Whyalla also has sports for Basketball, Hockey, Soccer & Boxing.
 Out of the 4 just mentioned, The Whyalla Basketball Association is the most popular, along with the Whyalla Soccer Association.

 Hockey is still popular across Whyalla, with its league, the Whyalla Hockey Association, getting many players and even schools to join in with the Hockey Games.
-Fishing is also pretty popular in Whyalla as well, with its good beaches and wonderful jetty, it's one of the best places to fish in the Eyre Peninsula.
+Fishing is also popular in Whyalla as well, with its beaches and jetty, it's considered one of the best places to fish in the Eyre Peninsula.

 Whyalla Speedway (also known as Westline Speedway) takes place 3 kilometres northwest of the city, off Speedway Road.
 It opened on 30 April 1972 and holds racing for many classes, including sprint cars, sedans and stock cars.
 The venue hosts motorcycle speedway and held the South Australian Individual Speedway Championship in 1986.